mccullochk/react-toolbox-themr/README.md

 # React Toolbox Themr

-A command line tool to help you extract [react-toolbox](http://react-toolbox.com) style modules to static files so you can integrate it in nearly any stack.
+A command line tool to help you extract the style modules from [react-toolbox](http://react-toolbox.com) to static files so you can integrate it in nearly any stack.

 ```
 $ yarn add --dev react-toolbox-themr react-toolbox@2.0.0-beta.6